mef21/GirlsWhoCode/Lesson 2 - Conditionals/README.md

 else:
   print("x is greater than y")
 ```
+For this block of code, "x is equal to y" gets printed to the console.

 * You can have as many elif's as you want
 * Combos:
   * if